httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 While a signer is free to attach a signature to a request or response without prompting, it is often desirable for a potential verifier to signal that it expects a signature from a potential signer using the Accept-Signature field.

-The message to which the requested signature is applied is known as the "target message".
 When the Accept-Signature field is sent in an HTTP request message, the field indicates that the client desires the server to sign the response using the identified parameters, and the target message is the response to this request.
 All responses from resources that support such signature negotiation SHOULD either be uncacheable or contain a Vary header field that lists Accept-Signature, in order to prevent a cache from returning a response with a signature intended for a different request.

 When the Accept-Signature field is used in an HTTP response message, the field indicates that the server desires the client to sign its next request to the server with the identified parameters, and the target message is the client's next request.
 The client can choose to also continue signing future requests to the same server in the same way.

 The target message of an Accept-Signature field MUST include all labeled signatures indicated in the Accept-Header signature, each covering the same identified components of the Accept-Signature field.

-The sender of an Accept-Signature field MUST include identifiers that are appropriate for the type of the target message.
-For example, if the target message is a request, the component identifiers can not include the `@status` component identifier.
+The sender of an Accept-Signature field MUST include only identifiers that are appropriate for the type of the target message.
+For example, if the target message is a request, the covered components can not include the `@status` component identifier.

 ## The Accept-Signature Field {#accept-signature-header}

 The Accept-Signature field is a Dictionary structured field defined in {{Section 3.2 of STRUCTURED-FIELDS}} containing the metadata for one or more requested message signatures to be generated from message components of the target HTTP message.
 Each member describes a single message signature.
-The member's name is an identifier that uniquely identifies the requested message signature within the context of the target HTTP message.
+The member's name is label that uniquely identifies the requested message signature within the context of the target HTTP message.
 The member's value is the serialization of the desired covered components of the target message, including any allowed signature metadata parameters, using the serialization process defined in {{signature-params}}.

 ~~~ http-message
 NOTE: '\' line wrapping per RFC 8792